subedisapana/blog/_posts/2023-09-11-computational-genomics.md

 ### The Central Dogma

-All cells have a set of instructions for how they should work.
-These  set of instructions is stored on molecule called DNA and to create a new cells, cells need to make a copies of this instruction.
+As we know all cells have a set of instructions for how they should work.
+These set of instructions is stored on molecule called DNA.
+Inorder to create a new cell, cell need to make a copies of this instructions.

-These instructions in DNA are organized into units called gene.
+These instructions in DNA are organized into units called gene, assume gene as a unit of that instruction manual mentioned earlier.
 When a cell needs to use a particular gene, it activates it.
 When a gene is activated, it creates a temporary copy of the gene's instructions in a molecule called messenger RNA (mRNA) and mRNA molecule then travels to the cytoplasm.
-Here, ribosomes read the mRNA and follow its instructions to put together the amino acids in the right order.
-This results in the creation of a specific protein.
+Here, ribosomes read the mRNA and follow its instructions to put together the amino acids in the right order.This results in the creation of a specific protein.

+For the clear understanding:

 This whole process of going from DNA to mRNA to protein is like the central dogma of molecular biology.
 It's a way cell transfer information from DNA to proteins.
-Proteins are like the key ingredients. they do everything in the cell, from building structure to carring out chemical reactions.
+Proteins are like the key ingredients.They do everything in the cell, from building structure to carring out chemical reactions.